valenwave/Luminescence/Media/Games/MasterDuel/Cards/Ghostrick.md

 ## Ghostrick Parade
 * Allows me to get lots of Ghostrick monsters, but I can't do damage in the process.
+* Allows me to get Ghostrick Lantern onto the field for free.
+So, this field spell at least lets me have 3 attack negates.
+Accesscode Talker aren't nice enough to allow me to keep my field spell though.
 * My monsters can attack, but it won't do damage.

 ---